-The Central Agricultural Research Center began in 1907 when Governor J.K.
+The Central Agricultural Research Center was established in 1907 when Governor J.K.
 Toole signed House Bill No. 450 authorizing the Montana Agricultural Experiment Station to establish its first branch station in the Judith Basin.
-The station has gone through several name changes over the years.
-From 1907 - 1926 it was the Judith Basin Substation; 1927 - 1944, the Judith Basin Branch Station; and 1945 - 1970, the Central Montana Branch Station.
+From 1907 - 1926 it was called the Judith Basin Substation; 1927 - 1944, the Judith Basin Branch Station; and 1945 - 1970, the Central Montana Branch Station.
 In 1971 the name changed to the present Central Agricultural Research Center.

 Over the years thousands of plots have been seeded and harvested to test varieties, study diseases, insects, weeds, cropping and tillage systems, fertilizers and forages.
 These trials have helped mold agricultural practices in central Montana.
 Listed below are some "firsts" achieved by researchers at the Center:

 |1907||First sod broken on 80 acres|

 |1908||Dryland crop rotations began, including summer fallow, continuous cropping, green